Tag Archives: Sam Wood

 The film is based on Margaret Mitchell’s best-selling novel.
 Set in the South (Georgia) during the Civil War era, it centers on the life of Scarlett O’Hara, a southern belle of cotton plantation Tara, and how she must struggle to keep her plantation alive after the South loses the war.

-Initially, Scarlett cares little about the war, instead enjoying her spoiled, narcissistic lifestyle, and romances with many men in the town, all vying for her attention.
-She revels in one sunny picnic and ball after another with all eyes on her.
+Initially, Scarlett cares little about the war but enjoys her spoiled, narcissistic lifestyle and romances with many men in the town, all vying for her attention.
+With all eyes on her, she revels in one sunny picnic and ball after another.

-As war decimates the South, however, Scarlett must take over the plantation and survive the ravages of war.
+As war decimates the South, Scarlett must take over the plantation and survive the ravages of war.

 Mixed in with the war theme is a romance between Scarlett and Rhett, one of cinema’s most recognized and enduring couples.
 Having gone through three directors (Victor Fleming, George Cukor, and Sam Wood), the film is as extravagant and precise in its style, attention to detail, and set design as films come.

 The first half is brighter, cheery, and fantastic.
-The wonderful Tara and neighboring plantation Twin Oaks host southern balls and parties and are filled with romance, gossip, and beautiful costumes.
+The excellent Tara and neighboring plantation Twin Oaks host southern balls and parties filled with romance, gossip, and beautiful costumes.
 War is coming, but it is a delightful time of merriment.

 The second half has a much darker tone.